 There are different reasons people have to foreclose.
-In some instances, you have a contractor who did not get paid for his services.
-In other instances, you have lenders who loaned money and didn’t get paid.
-In other instances, you have some people who either like to owner finance properties, or who didn’t have much of a choice and had to owner finance to sell their property.
+In some instances, there may be a contractor who did not get paid for his services; lenders may have loaned money and did not get paid; or people who owner finance properties may have to foreclose.
 Whatever the case may be, when someone does not get paid according to the promissory note that was signed, foreclosure is the manner in which a lender can recoup their money.

 From the borrower’s perspective, you may have a borrower who is having trouble either making their payments on time, or not making their payments at all.
-Sometimes you were not able to pay the taxes when they became due and obtained a tax loan.
+Taxes may not have been paid when they became due and a tax loan was obtained to pay them.
 Whatever the case may be, when someone does not do what they are supposed to under the loan documents, the lender will eventually begin the foreclosure process.
 When this happens, it is always best to seek assistance immediately and not wait until your property is to be sold in the next couple of days.

 - Loan modification